AI & Retail: Teaching to Learn

 - Traffic lights change their timings based on traffic density and time of day.

-- Advertisements appear on our daily web browsing that are eerily targeted to our wants.
+- Advertisements appear on our daily web browsing that is eerily targeted to our wants.

-Regardless, however clever AI becomes, there is one fact that remains – it will need data.
+Regardless, of how clever AI becomes, there is one fact that remains – it will need data.

-Data is what drives AI, empowers its proposals and guides its decisions.
-You and I are the target of its inquisitiveness, and if it is to truly help us it must know us.
+Data is what drives AI, empowers its proposals, and guides its decisions.
+You and I are the targets of its inquisitiveness, and if it is to truly help us it must know us.